rhyden-kx/DSA4264/Technical Report.md

 We would aim to tackle the root problem, which is to curb the creation of spaces for toxic content.
 However, as [Article 14(1)](https://sso.agc.gov.sg/Act/CONS1963?ProvIds=pr14-) of the Constitution of the Republic of Singapore guarantees to Singapore citizens the rights to freedom of speech and expression, peaceful assembly without arms, and association, it would not be legal, nor ethical to just remove these spaces entirely.
 Furthermore, direct interference would be highly unpopular amongst the public, especially in subreddits such as *r/Singaporeraw* where the aim is for unfiltered speech.

 ### 5.4.2 Current Situation - Reddit:
 Reddit’s current automatic moderation filters are not reliable and inadequate.
-The filter does not take into consideration the semantic meaning of the full sentence, but bases it off individual words.As seen below, derogatory terms such as “CECA” (a term typically used derogatorily to describe migrant workers from India under a specific work scheme), were not flagged as hateful.
+The filter does not take into consideration the semantic meaning of the full sentence, but bases it off individual words.
+As seen below, derogatory terms such as “CECA” (a term typically used derogatorily to describe migrant workers from India under a specific work scheme), were not flagged as hateful ([Fig. 20](https://github.com/rhyden-kx/DSA4264/blob/main/images/Reddit%20filter.png)).

-Fig. X: Testing Reddit filters on our most hateful comments

 This leads to an issue of moderators needing to create their own rules and processes to flag out negative content, which relies on manpower and is highly subjective to the individual moderator.
 As mentioned by moderators in r/Singapore, they are [unable to develop better moderation tools](https://www.reddit.com/r/singapore/comments/148iou9/blackout_reflection_how_has_rsingapore_going_dark/) to aid in their work due to the new API call changes.
 Thus our solution would aim to reduce the proportion of toxic content, and also help improve current Reddit moderation capabilities.